ElektraInitiative/libelektra/doc/decisions/elektra_prefix.md

 - Changes in basically every application and tool, but this is automated with a refactoring tool @kodebach writes.
+- To be 100% C99 compatible we cannot introduce identifiers which the same 31 character prefix (e.g. `ELEKTRA_WARNING_VALIDATION_SYTACTIC_LEXER` and `ELEKTRA_WARNING_VALIDATION_SYTACTIC_PARSER` would be a problem).
+  Otherwise, it is not guaranteed that the code can be compiled with every C99 compiler.
+  However, since most modern compilers will not actually have this limitation, we could ignore the 31 character prefix issue, if it becomes inconvienent.

 ## Related Decisions